s1vax/Pwnagotchi/README.md

    <br>

    - Next, to perform the first functionality test, we connected the Micro USB cable to the Raspberry Pi board in its `USB` port (and not to the `PWR IN` port), and the `USB A` of the cable to our PC.
-En el firmware de Pwnagotchi, el puerto `USB` de la Raspberry Pi se encuentra en un `safe mode` o mejor dicho, en un `manual mode`, esto significa que alimentando la placa por este puerto con el firmware cargado, no se ejecutara de forma automatica los procesos de desautenticacion y handshakes.
-Por lo que podremos corroborar si se ejecuta de forma correcta el programa, sin la necesidad de que automaticamente ataque a las redes cercanas.
+In Pwnagotchi's firmware, the Raspberry Pi's `USB` port is in a `safe mode` or rather, a `manual mode`.
+This means that powering the board through this port with the firmware loaded will not automatically execute the deauthentication and handshake processes.
+Therefore, we can verify if the program is running correctly, without the need for it to automatically attack nearby networks.

 <br>